SunlayGGX/Storm/README.md

 - **enableAveragePoint (boolean, facultative)**: Enables average points in contact manifolds.
 When set to true, this enables additional contacts to be generated per manifold to represent the average point in a manifold.
 This can stabilize stacking when only a small number of solver iterations is used.
 Default is true.
 - **enableEnhancedDeterminism (boolean, facultative)**: Provides improved determinism at the expense of performance.
 Default is false.
 - **enableCCD (boolean, facultative)**: Enables a second broad phase check after integration that makes it possible to prevent objects from tunnelling through each other.
 Default is true.
+- **noBuiltinDamping (boolean, facultative)**: Remove PhysX builtin angular damping (even though it does not works).
+Default is false.

 #### Record